hggh/awesant/README.md

     }

 When the log events are pushed to the output the type of the input is used for the JSON event.
-This means that '@type' is set to the type of the input, not of the output.
+This means that 'type' is set to the type of the input, not of the output.

 # SSL and authentication support